-The survey of print version was completed by college students of communication department at KunKuK University at Chungju and those of management department at Aerospace University at Kyounggi in June, 2008.
-The final valid samples yielded 150.
+A print version of the survey was completed by college students in the communication department of KunKuK University at Chungju and those in the management department at Aerospace University at Kyounggi in June, 2008.
+The final samples yielded 150 respondents.
 Males consisted of 62.6 % and females 37.4% in the sampling.